ueberdosis/tiptap/docs/guide/styling.md

 })
 ```

-The rendered HTML will look like that:
+The rendered HTML will look like this:

 ```html
 <h1 class="my-custom-heading">Example Text</h1>